THREE midwives marking Hull’s year as City of Culture have double reason to celebrate after their own babies were featured in the artwork.

 The final panel featuring babies born in November and December and those who missed out on the chance to have their footprints taken on the months they were born will be unveiled at Hull Women and Children’s Hospital on Monday.

-The midwives are hoping to join other families at the Guildhall on Wednesday as Hull and East Yorkshire Hospitals NHS Trust hosts a special celebration to mark the end of the project.
+The midwives are hoping to join other families at the Guildhall on Wednesday as Hull University Teaching Hospitals NHS Trust hosts a special celebration to mark the end of the project.

 Lois Donkin, a midwife at the trust since January 2016 and now part of the team at the Fatima Allam Birth Centre, became pregnant with baby Matilda after her handprint was used in the artwork.